 One of these was the flooring.
 The flooring put in when the Basilica was opened to the public wasn’t definitive.
 A provisional flooring was put in that could stand up to the comings and goings of all the visitors and, especially, the wear and tear of the machinery, lorries and elevating platforms that have had to pass through the Basilica since then and will continue to do so for quite a while longer.

 On the other, the provisional flooring also took into account the layout of the columns, which are set out on a 7.5 x 7.5-m grid that is used for the whole floor plan.
 The axes of this main grid were marked with thick strips of Sénia marble.
-The inside of each module, which is most of the flooring in the Temple, was laid with an artificial material made of cork and pressed cement from Portugal.
+The inside of each module, which is most of the flooring in the Temple, was laid with an artificial material made of cork and pressed cement.

 The final flooring maintains the idea of highlighting the central cross in red granite porphyry but in a much thinner, more stylised manner.
 The initial thickness coincided with the position of the pews that were installed, which blocked the shape and path of the cross.
 By making it thinner, the cross clearly stands out against the flat colour that covers the rest of the space.